fragaLY/blog/hapi-fhir-jpaserver/HAPI-FHIR-JPASERVER.md

 As a result, we will have ~40 business hours per week.
 The next metrics will be presented for a typical business day (transactions per working day, TPWD in future) and RPS as well.
 And now, show me the numbers, dude!

-Please, take a look at abbreviations I will use in the next tables:

 <h2>Tomcat</h2>

 - Step 1